YaleWTI-CNMI/FAIRY/README.md

 ## About

-The Full-stack AI Researcher @ Yale (FAIRY) workshop series, hosted at the [Wu Tsai Institute](https://wti.yale.edu/), began in Fall 2025 with the goal of bringing together students and researchers to develop a comprehensive understanding of artificial intelligence through hands-on learning, discussion, and shared exploration
+The Full-stack AI Researcher @ Yale (FAIRY) workshop series, hosted at the [Wu Tsai Institute](https://wti.yale.edu/), began in Fall 2025 with the goal of bringing together students and researchers to develop a comprehensive understanding of artificial intelligence through hands-on learning, discussion, and collaborative exploration.
-within a collaborative community.

 ## Mission